ChibuikemEzemaduka/GNN-based-movie-recommendation-system/README.md

 # GNN-based-movie-recommender-system
  GNN-based-movie-recommender-system
- Project decription, objective, and details is described in the project report
+# Project description, objective, and details is described in the project report